 - On-site nursing care 24 hours a day

 - All meals

-- Daily assistance with personal care for example bathing, dressing, and eating
+- Daily assistance with personal care for example bathing, dressing and eating

-- Accommodation with basic furnishings including a bed, chair, and bed linens
+- Accommodation with basic furnishings including a bed, chair and bed linens

 - Laundry and housekeeping services

 - Religious and spiritual services

 - Personal hygiene supplies

-- Someone to help you with your medication and medical and/or clinical supplies
+- Someone to help you with your medication and medical or clinical supplies

-- Social and recreational programs - A safe and secure environment
+- Social and recreational programs

+- Safe and secure environment

-Some long-term care homes also provide short-stay bed options such as respite and convalescent care.
+- Some long-term care homes also provide short stay options such as respite and convalescent care

-Home and Community Care Support

-Services are the placement coordinators for admissions to long-term care homes.
+Across Ontario, Home and Community Care Support Services are the placement coordinators for admission to all long-term care homes.

-All long-term care homes have Residents'

-Councils and many also have Family

-Councils.
-Both play a role in services

-provided in homes and improving quality

-of life for residents, such as answering your

-questions and helping you and your loved

-ones as you adjust to your new surroundings.

-Long-term care homes are licensed by the

-Government of Ontario and must meet the

-requirements under the Long-Term Care

-Homes Act, 2007.
+All long-term care homes have Residents' Councils and many also have Family Councils.
+Both play a role in services provided in homes and improving quality of life for residents, such as answering your questions and helping you and your loved ones as you adjust to your new surroundings.
+Long-term care homes are licensed by the Government of Ontario and must meet requirements within The Fixing Long-Term Care Act, 2021.